shah1nsha/Testproject_3/README.md

-erformed functional testing of the Calculator application.
+Performed functional testing of the Calculator application.

 Verified basic arithmetic operations: addition, subtraction, multiplication, division, and other functions.